plbenveniste/plbenveniste.github.io/_pages/projects.md

 Finally, I modified various parameters to improve the model, including the learning rate (set to 1E-4), the image size (set to 128), and the number of epochs (set to 20).
 I also implemented an early stop to prevent overfitting, causing the iterations to stop after 4 non-progressive iterations.

-Overall, these efforts helped me to build an efficient model for classifying the images into the 20 different bird breeds.
+Overall, these efforts helped me to build an efficient model for classifying the images into 20 different bird breeds.
 The results of these changes are summarized in the following table :

 | Modification | Avg Loss| Accuracy  |
 | -------- | ------ | -----|